RMI-PACTA/practices/maintainer.md

 ## Communication of Changes
 Any substantial change that may affect other parts of the workflow should be communicated, preferably in a tech review call or similar forum, to discuss the potential impacts and necessary adjustments.

-## Collaborative Responsibility
-Ideally, there will only be one maintainer per repository.
-In some cases, that maintainer may decide that certain files (for example, the `Dockerfile`) are best maintained by someone else.
-In that case, a file-specific maintainer may be specified.
-The lead maintainer should be responsible for ensuring that the co-maintainer is aware of the changes and is able to make them.
-If more than a handful of files are managed by a co-maintainer, it is a good indication that the repository should be refactored and split into multiple repositories.

 ## Practical Implications
 Maintainers of a repository will be defined using the `.github/CODEOWNERS` file of that repository.
 File-specific maintainers can also be defined in this manner.
 See [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) for more info.